 (ii) to the Appeal Board under regulation 137,

-shall as nearly as practicable, and with the requisite adaptation thereof, follow the appropriate procedure provided for in the Justices Act 1902 relating to —
+shall as nearly as practicable, and with the requisite adaptation thereof, follow the appropriate procedure provided for in the Criminal Procedure Act 2004 Part 3 and the Criminal Appeals Act 2004 Part 2.

-(c) simple offences; and

-(d) appeals,

-respectively.

 (5) The Secretary or a person nominated by the Chief Executive Officer shall be authorised to carry out all clerical duties as clerk to the presiding authority in all matters of procedure preliminary to and at the hearing of any such inquiry or appeal.

 (6)(a) The Chief Executive Officer or the presiding authority of any such inquiry or appeal as aforesaid may summon any person who it is believed is able to give or produce evidence relevant or material to the determination of any matter the subject of any such inquiry or appeal.